INFO

 Sample narrowband color calibration output

-Below is an image that show results from different narrowband processing using different color calibration and AutoSTF auto/linked/unlinked channel options.
+Below is an image that shows results from different narrowband processing using different color calibration and AutoSTF auto/linked/unlinked channel options.

 Image solving